aalto-speech/FinnishDomainAdaptation/asr1/Results.md

 Running the recipe gave results as : 8.2% for test set and 9.4 for dev set.
 This result is a 0.1% offset with the original recipe.

-## Finnish corpus -
+## Finnish corpus
 The training data conatins data from Speecon database as well as data from Finnish Parliament corpus.
 These combined are about 2000 hours of training data.
-For validation and testing Yle dataset is used which is about <x> hours.
+For validation and testing Yle dataset is used which is about 10 hours.

+### Baseline Model for Finnish corpus
+Including a LM, gives marginally better results.